Kemd/Django-Collections-4/README.md

 ### FUll CRUD Django app where you can add and keep track of games played over the years on any platform.
 All in one place.

 ---
+** pip install -r .\requirements.txt
+Installs projects dependencies

+** python manage.py runserver
+Runs an instance of the project in your browser

 ## Technolgies and tools